 To use type in a desktop application, open the "Libraries" panel, and look for your type in the library you saved to in Capture.
 Click the cloud icon to activate that font in the current app.
 Select the text you wish to change in your design.
 Click the type in the Library panel to apply the typeface.

 To use type in mobile apps, choose the font menu, and navigate to the library you saved to in Capture.
 Tap cloud icon to sync the font with the current application, then tap typeface you wish to use.
-A new text box will appear for you to add your text.
+A new text box appears for you to add your text.

 Fonts activated on Adobe Fonts are not deactivated when a type is deleted in Capture.
 Manually deactivate these fonts through your account on fonts.adobe.com.